schreifab/GEO403-landslide-modelling/README.md

 ## Scripts

 ### landslides_si.py
 This script calculates a landslide risk map using the statistical index method.
+The result is added to QGIS as layer.

 ### landslides_wf.py
 This script calculates a landslide risk map using the Weighting Factor method.